cerberauth/cyber-security-acronyms/README.md

 **OWASP** (Open Web Application Security Project)

+**PII** (Personally Identifiable Information)
+: Information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.

 **ROP** (Resource Owner Password)
 **ROPC** (Resource Owner Password Credentials) **ROPF** (Resource Owner Password Flow)